 - Herb Pharm Nervous System Tonic.
 Take 15-30 drops 2 to 3 times daily, in water.

 - Thorne Research Chromium Picolinate 500mcg.
-Take 1 daily.
+Take 1 daily if you crave sweets.

 - Biotics Research De-Stress.
 Take 1 capsule daily.